mheap/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 ### Using the Terminal

-To link the Vonage backend push service with the Firebase application you need to make a single POST request.
+To connect the Vonage backend push service with the Firebase application you need to make a single POST request.
 Before making request you will have to generate Vonage developer JWT (above upload tool generates this JWT under the hood).

 > **NOTE** [JWTs](https://jwt.io) are used to authenticate a user into the Client SDK.